Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/management-account/day0/README.md

   - From in front of `backend "s3"` to the bracket associated with the end of the code block
 - Run `terraform init`
 - Run `terraform plan` to review the resources being created
-- If everything looks correct in the plan output, run `terraform apply -var-file ./tfvars/vars.tfvars`
+- If everything looks correct in the plan output, run `terraform apply -var-file vars.tfvars`

 ``` hcl
 data "terraform_remote_state" "day0" {